Reader Anne writes:

 Ask for Help

 I remember one Christmas early in our marriage, when our son was a few months old, we had medical bills from his birth, my husband was making very little money and we had just bought our first house.
-The previous owners were supposed to fix our heating system, but did not, so we were sitting in a cold house with no way to fix the problem.
+The previous owners were supposed to fix our heating system, but didn’t, so we were sitting in a cold house with no way to fix the problem.

 Our mortgage company sent us a box of toys and other gifts, friends brought us food, and some how we made it.
 I felt embarrassed that we needed the help, but so happy to receive it.